Related ToolsDocument360GuruSliteConfluenceNotionBloomfireFreshdesk

 Pricing Structure

-• Enterprise tier: Custom pricing for SSO, SLA guarantees, dedicated success manager
+• Enterprise tier: Custom (SSO, SLA, dedicated success manager)

-The usage-based AI credit system adds complexity.
-Heavy AI users may exhaust credits mid-month, though I didn’t hit limits during testing with moderate use (10-15 AI queries per user per day).
+The usage-based AI credit system adds complexity - heavy users may exhaust credits mid-month, though moderate use (10-15 queries per user per day) stays within limits.

-Best For: Enterprise teams (50+ employees), organizations with scattered information across multiple tools, companies prioritizing knowledge verification and governance.
+Best For: Enterprise teams (50+) with information scattered across multiple tools.

 Rating: 4.7/5